 Mary is hired on the 15th of the month as a curate a couple of months after her ordination.
 During her career she moves from the curacy to a small parish to larger parishes.
-Her monthly compensation during her career will always exceed the monthly Hypothetical Minimum Compensation (expected to be $1,500 in 2018).
+Her monthly compensation during her career will always exceed the monthly Hypothetical Minimum Compensation ($1,500 per month in 2018).

 Mary is married to Peter and has three children.

 Key events in Mary’s career related to her pension

 What this means for Mary